felixhahnweilheim/humhub-themes-orange/docs/README.md

 **Version:** 0.1.0

-This is a child theme, the changes compared to the community theme are listed below.
+This is a child [theme module](https://docs.humhub.org/docs/theme/module#theme-module), the changes compared to the community theme are listed below.

 **Author:** Felix Hahn, info@hahn-felix.de - self-learned, hobbyist